Electoral fraud and violence during the June 2015 Turkish general election: Pre-election campaigning restrictions and violations

 On 3 March, the governor of İzmir took a series of decisions curbing the ability of citizens to protest against the 'established order', limiting freedom of expression and limiting all forms of political propaganda and demonstrations to written statements only.
 The İzmir Bars Association stated that they would appeal against the decisions, accusing them of being undemocratic and counterproductive.
 The decisions were later reversed by the governor's office amid heavy protests on social media.

 In May, a CHP election stand in Erzurum was blocked by large police lorries with officers demanding that party flags be removed from the area.
 Erzurum's front-running CHP candidate protested the decision and asked why large lorries accompanied the officers who were simply demanding party activists to take down flags.
 The lorries parked in front of the election stand, obstructing its view to the members of the public.
 In Rize, the AKP run Rize municipality sealed off a wedding salon that had been rented out by the MHP for their campaign, eventually leading to party activists breaking into the building.
 Although the municipality claimed that the salon lacked the required legal documents, the fact that it had only been sealed after the MHP rented it out led to party activists describing the situation as a 'black mark' in the history of democracy.
-The MHP also filed a criminal complaint against the AKP-run İstanbul Metropolitan Municipality, accusing it of tearing down their banners and flags.
+The MHP also filed a criminal complaint against the AKP-run Istanbul Metropolitan Municipality, accusing it of tearing down their banners and flags.

 The AKP have also attempted to increase participation and ratings for their electoral rallies and televised interviews with key government politicians through cold calling.
 Cold calling and messaging for political reasons was officially made illegal on 1 May 2015 after the Law no. 6563 took effect on that day.
 On 25 May, a message sent out to millions of people around Turkey by the Ankara Metropolitan Municipality advertised a TV programme where the Mayor Melih Gökçek was due to make 'important statements'.
 The message resulted in the complaints hotline crashing due to a sudden surge in complaints being made about the advertisement.